 You’ll grow this for the beautiful flowers, of course, but also appreciate its thick, deep green foliage.
 I’d say the vines reached about 8 feet long.
 I had mine on a 5-foot-tall section of fence, and when they reached the top, the vines cascaded back down, creating a dense, flower-filled screen.
 The deep purple seedpods are attractive too.
 Full sun.
 Annual.

-Harvested in September and October 2020.
-At least 6 seeds.
+2021-collected seeds sold out.
+I hope to collect again in September 2022.
+At least 10 seeds.
 Be aware that these seeds are open-pollinated, and I do grow other morning glories, so there is a possibility of some genetic variation.
 I do try to keep the various strains well separated, though, to minimize the chance of crossing.

 Please read the germination information as well before ordering.